ehwest/mdn_qms/SOP_Standard_Operating_Procedures/SOP_0006_Medical_Device_Reporting.md

 ## Detailed Requirements:

+Devices that "may have caused or contributed" to a death or serious injury; or a malfunction that would be likely to cause or contribute to a death or serious injury must be reported.

-Manufacturers must submit death, serious injury, and malfunction reports within 30 days after they become aware of a reportable event.
+Medical Data Networks LLC must submit death, serious injury, and malfunction reports within 30 days after they become aware of a reportable event.
 The information can come from any source.
-Devices that "may have caused or contributed" to a death or serious injury; or a malfunction that would be likely to cause or contribute to a death or serious injury must be reported.

 **Reasonably known:**